Covid-19 escalation and disciplinary framework for students

 Failure to observe social distancing or interacting with another household / student academic bubble

-The Residential Life Team, Campus Security, and Student Discipline can enforce sanctions including those from Level 1 and one or more of the following:
+The Residential Life Team, Campus Security, and Student Discipline can enforce sanctions on one or more of the following:

 - Fine of £200 which may double for each subsequent offence in line with police fixed penalty notices